 Clinical Studies.
 A clinical study is required to support a PMA application and is required for a 510(k) pre-market notification.
-Such studies generally require submission of an application for an Investigational Device Exemption ("IDE") showing that it is safe to test the device in humans and that the testing protocol is scientifically sound.
+Such studies generally require submission of an application for a Pre-Submission (Pre-Sub) Program showing that it is safe to test the device in humans and that the testing protocol is scientifically sound.